-American Literature I (Settlement to Civil War) (2430) One Credit.
-Half Block Grades 11.
-12 Prerequisite: Minimum IA Assessment reading score of 257 10th grade and 263 11th grade American Literature I is a semester-long survey course covering important American authors and literary movements from the time of settlement to the beginning of Civil War.
+American Literature Pre-Civil War (2430) One Credit, Half Block Pre-Civil War is a semester-long survey course covering important American authors and literary movements from the time of settlement to the beginning of Civil War.
 Units of study are comprised of literary selections that represent the nation's diversity in gender, ethnicity, and cultural perspective, while stressing the influence of the historical setting.
 Completion of the research paper to minimum standards is required to pass the course.

-American Literature II (Civil War to Contemporary) (2440) One Credit, Half Block Grades 11.
-12

-Prerequisite: Minimum IA Assessment reading score of 257 10th grade and 263 11th grade American Literature II is a semester-long survey course covering important American authors and literary movements from the Civil War to the contemporary authors.
+American Literature Post-Civil War (2440) One Credit, Half Block Grades 11.
+12 Post-Civil War is a semester-long survey course covering important American authors and literary movements from the Civil War to the contemporary authors.
 Using analytical process, readers can evaluate truths about the human dilemma to determine direction for their lives.
 Units of study are comprised of literary selections that represent the nation's diversity in gender, ethnicity, and cultural perspective, while stressing the influence of the historical setting.
 Completion of the research paper to minimum standards is required to pass the course.